webyrd/underconstraints/README.md

 1. for each underconstraint used, there should be a corresponding relation that enforces the underconstraint, to ensure soundness;

+2. while it is sound to use `symbolo`, `numbero`, and `absento` contraints within an underconstraint, keep in mind that these constraints are already lazy, and already fail fast;

-2. underconstraints should come early in the conjunction, possibly at the very end;
+3. underconstraints should come early in the conjunction, possibly at the very end;

-3. the normal relations corresponding to underconstraints should come late in the conjuntion, possible at the very end.
+4. the normal relations corresponding to underconstraints should come late in the conjuntion, possible at the very end.